 Problem and Solution Overview

 This recipe just states how to execute a solution.
-Read our Legacy Newsletter Edition: Changing Database Schema (25 June) to understand the specific problem we are solving and the solution approach.
+Read our Legacy Newsletter blog post: Changing Database Schema to understand the specific problem we are solving and the solution approach.

 This recipe helps you enable database refactoring for a project.
 You execute it once per project.
 You will need to set up 5 things: